alguerocode/setup-reactor/README.md

-# reactjs-setup
+# setup-reactor
-create reactjs setup for zero to master react setup
+create reactjs setup for developer who need basic react setup with webpack and babel